openhab/openhab-docs/configuration/items.md

 Take note, that the Transformation used in the `Livingroom_Light_Connection` Item doesn't effect the needed state specific icons - the icon selection considers "myerror", not the contents of the `error.map` file.

 **Number State Matching Rule:**
-For Number Items the equal or next lowest state icon that can be found will be used.
+For Number or Dimmer Items the equal or next lowest state icon that can be found will be used.
+The default icon will be used for negative numers, or above 100 i.e. the available filename range is icon-0 to icon-99 only.
 For a dimmable light (0-100%), you might provide icons as in the example:

 | File name          | Description                                          |